 Fourth International Youth Summer Camp Rehearsing World Citizenship

 What if we told you that over thousands of years, humans have developed a deep need to connect?
 That it is healthy to need others?
-That we can only grow when we are deeply connected to others instead of when we are apart from them?
-That the drive for closeness and connection is as powerful as our drive for food?
+That we can only grow when we are connected instead of when we are apart?
+That the drive for closeness and connection is as powerful as our drive for water and food?
+We experience pain when we are left out and we are capable of understanding each other’s feelings and intentions even before someone explains them to us.
+But if this is so, why don’t we always honor our interconnectedness?
+What are some obstacles toward developing caring and loving connections?
+Come explore these questions and more with youth from around the world!

-For questions, email: crabbani@uchicago.edu or ajr2279@columbia.edu
+For questions, email: ava.aslinia@gmail.com, crabbani@uchicago.edu or ajr2279@columbia.edu

-2023 Full Sessions Available
+2024 Full Sessions Available

 First half of the session